avielmenter/eventfeeler/api/search/README.md

 - `until`\*: retrieve events that have started before this time
 - `nearLat`: retrieve events near this latitude
 - `nearLong`: retrieve events near this Longitude
 - `distance`: retrieve events within this distance (in meters) of the specified location
+- `categories`: retrieve events belong to the specified comma-separated list of categories

 \* - required parameter.